krlawrence/graph/README.md

 Starting with revision 274 (Dec 24th 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
 Going forward, this should reduce the amount of disk space required for people who create forks of this project.
 The release notes and downloadable materials are located [here](https://github.com/krlawrence/graph/releases).

-Details of how to build the various output formats from the Asciidoc source are contained in the README.md under the *book* folder.
+Details of how to build the various output formats from the AsciiDoc source are contained in the `README.md` file under the *book* folder.

 ## How this book came to be